Tesfalem1983/Final-Project-LHL/README.md

 # Final-Project-LHL

+## Project Description:
+- Prediction of Subscription

+# Project Goal:
-Creating ML Model to predict if Client will Subscribe to term deposit
+- Using a Machine learning model the goal is to predict if the client will subscribe to a term deposit.

+# Project Workflow:

+# Project Findings & Conclusion